blockheadz-lab/BLOCKHEADZ/README.md

 ```
 OpenSea secondary sale
         │
-        │  5% creator royalty (0.5% → VRF reserve, 99.5% → pot)
+        │  5% creator royalty (0.5% to VRF reserve, 99.5% to pot)
         ▼
-BlockShare.sol  ← pot builds up here
+BlockShare.sol  pot builds up here
         │
         │  pot >= 0.04 ETH?
         ▼
-requestRound()  ← anyone can call this (max once per 24hr)
+requestRound()  anyone can call this (max once per 24hr)
         │
         │  Chainlink VRF v2.5
         ▼
 3 random token slots selected
         │
-        └── current holders call claim() → ETH sent to wallet
+        └── current holders call claim() and ETH is sent to wallet
 ```

 The royalty receiver just accepts ETH.
-It doesn't try to trigger a draw at the same time that's a separate step once the pot is ready.
-Means royalties can land cleanly regardless of what's happening with Chainlink
+It does not try to trigger a draw at the same time.
+That is a separate step once the pot is ready.
+Royalties can land cleanly regardless of what is happening with Chainlink.

 ## Numbers